 The HCPSA is unique relative to many other project sponsors that have requested water storage reallocation from USACE lakes.
-Water suppliers that request storage often operate in broad geographic areas that have experienced substantial population growth, and where regional or
+Water suppliers that request storage often operate in broad geographic areas that have experienced substantial population growth, and where regional or state demographers are predicting future growth.
+In contrast, Henry County and much of southwestern Virginia, has experienced declines in population over the last few decades for

-Philpott Lake were established by the U.S. Environmental Protection Agency.
+2 Smith River flow requirements incorporated into the Water Control Plan and Reservoir Regulation Manual for Philpott Lake were established by the U.S. Environmental Protection Agency.
 Requirements include maintenance of minimum river flows at Stanleytown, Fieldale and Martinsville to provide sufficient flows to support water withdrawals, wastewater discharges, and other uses for downstream communities.